hashicorp/consul/website/source/docs/agent/http/status.html.markdown

 ### <a name="status_peers"></a> /v1/status/peers

-This endpoint is used to get the Raft peers for the datacenter the agent is running in.
-It returns a list of addresses like:
+This endpoint retrieves the Raft peers for the datacenter in which the the agent is running.
+It returns a list of addresses, such as:

 ```javascript
 [